Sgiacobe/CYBER440-FinalProject/MemoryAnalysis.md

 #### pslist - Interesting Services

 - MRCv120.exe: Seen in DiskAnalysis.md.
 What does it do?
 - thunderbird.ex: Mail service?
-I thought this was MacOS proprietary?
+I thought this was MacOS proprietary? **this is a software component to Mozilla Firebird.
+Allows for open source chat client, news feed reader, and email client.
+Non-essential**
-- dwm.exe: What is it?
+- dwm.exe: What is it? **this is "Desktop Window Manager"**
 - svchost.exe: More than normal
 - iexplore.exe: High usage